elb-min-uhh/atom-elearnjs/README.md

 ## Usage

 In Atom open your Markdown file.
-Afterwards you can do either of the following:
+Afterwards you can do any of the following:

 * use the Package tab, access elearn.js and convert to either html or pdf.
 * Right-Click in the editor window and choose `elearn.js - to HTML` or